HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 -> Jupyter Notebook is a web-based interactive computational environment for creating Jupyter notebooks documents.
 It supports several languages like Python (IPython), Julia, R etc, and is largely used for data analysis, data visualization and further interactive, exploratory computing.

--> JupyterLab is a popular 'new' interface for working with Jupyter Notebooks.
+-> Jupyter Lab is a popular 'new' interface for working with Jupyter Notebooks.
 It is an interactive development environment for working with notebooks, code and data — and hence extremely extensible.

 Once I'm in the correct working directory, i.e. Programming_For_Data_Analysis_Assignment, I start Jupyter by running "jupyter notebook" command through Cmder.